 The first milestone that I would say would be Kareena Kapoor Khan.
 She was my first client.
 When I got to her, her first reaction was, “I hate yoga, I think yoga is very slow and it is very boring.”
 So I asked her to try it as a place to start some form of physical activity.
 She said, “I want to lose weight but I have been doing a lot of gymming, exercising, and other stuff but never yoga.
 And everyone has been saying yoga is very happening so I want to try it.”
 She did it exactly for a month and after that, she said, “You know, I don’t think yoga is me and I don’t want to do it.”

 We said our goodbyes but just after three months, she called me back and said, “Payal, I think I would like to give it a shot again.”
 I said, “You have to be consistent and let’s see how it goes.”
-Ever since that day, she is hooked onto yoga.
+Ever since that day, she is hooked on yoga.
 I think she vouches for yoga and everybody can see that.
 It’s become her lifestyle.
 So that was my first milestone.
 This was just around Tashan.
 We just went on with our yoga routine and she became size zero and size zero became national news.
 Everyone was talking about her yoga routine and diet, and that helped add a lot of credibility to my personal brand.

 We just went on with our yoga routine and she became size zero and size zero became national news.
 Everyone was talking about her yoga routine and diet, and that helped add a lot of credibility to my personal brand.

-In 2010, my first book ‘From XL To XS’ released, and that was another turning point.
+In 2010, my first book ‘From XL To XS’ was released, and that was another turning point.
 That book gave me international recognition.
-And till date, that book is a best national seller.
+And to date, that book is a best national seller.
 It has turned three covers and over 1 Lakh copies were sold.
 From there, the fame that I got was incredible.
 Again, that didn’t happen because I wanted it.
 I must have manifested it somewhere.

 I think I have always manifested things and they have happened.
 And this too is something I’ve learned to embrace because of my yoga practice.
 The more you manifest and throw what you want out to the universe, the more likely it is that the universe will help you bring it to fruition.
 It always comes back to you, if not today, not tomorrow, then maybe later at some point in your life.
-I believe in it and I work with that awareness, and that is one of the key things that yoga has brought in my life.
+I believe in it and I work with that awareness, and that is one of the key things that yoga has brought to my life.

 Ever since that, it has been a steady flow and the celebrity list continues to grow.
 Those were some of my biggest milestones and I keep continuing on my journey, finding newer milestones.